-We litigated an issue of first impression in the Second Circuit with significant implications for international human rights and the rule of law.
-We are arguing that the Vienna Convention provides individually enforceable rights for a foreign national who was arrested in the United States to be able to communicate with his home consulate to receive assistance in his criminal defense – and that violation of the treaty permits a civil rights suit for damages.
-This issue will likely eventually reach the Supreme Court.
-The Department of Justice, after reviewing a copy of our brief, has moved to participate in our case before the Second Circuit as amicus in an attempt to counter our arguments.
+- We litigated an issue of first impression in the Second Circuit with significant implications for international human rights and the rule of law.
+We argued that the Vienna Convention provides individually enforceable rights for a foreign national who was arrested in the United States to be able to communicate with his home consulate to receive assistance in his criminal defense – and that violation of the treaty permits a civil rights suit for damages.
+The Department of Justice, after reviewing a copy of our brief, moved to participate in our case before the Second Circuit as amicus in an attempt to counter our arguments.
 We lost the case before the Second Circuit, and teamed with O’Melveny & Myers’s Supreme Court Practice Group and Harvard Law School’s Supreme Court Clinic to file a petition for certiorari, working with now-D.C.
 Circuit Judge and potential Supreme Court nominee Sri Srinivasan.

-We successfully settled a case for our client, a legal permanent resident who has lived in the United States for nearly 25 years, since he was a child.
+- We successfully settled a case for our client, a legal permanent resident who has lived in the United States for nearly 25 years, since he was a child.
 We argued that he should not be deported as an “aggravated felon” because of a state misdemeanor to which he pleaded guilty but served no jail time in 1994.
 Despite significant weight of precedent going against our client, clinic students crafted complex arguments within the intricate web of statutes restricting the rights of immigrants.
 The U.S. Attorney's Office initially told us, in early settlement discussions, that we should withdraw from the case because our argument was so weak; after reading our brief, the Assistant U.S. Attorney called back to say that she recognized we had a strong argument.
-We thereafter entered into a Settlement Agreement that gives our client a realistic shot to leave prison, where he has been for three years awaiting deportation, and to again become a productive member of society.
+We thereafter entered into a Settlement Agreement that gives our client a realistic shot to leave prison, where he has been held for three years awaiting deportation, and to again become a productive member of society.

-The clinic represented an inmate on a First Amendment and Due Process claim that resulted in a precedent-setting, published opinion that was front page news in the New York Law Journal.
+- The clinic represented an inmate on a First Amendment and Due Process claim that resulted in a precedent-setting, published opinion that was front page news in the New York Law Journal.
 Our client possessed radical black nationalist literature.
-A prison guard seized the literature, which he said he found to be “against our America,” and our client was charged with carrying "unauthorized gang materials."
-Prison regulations required that such literature be reviewed by a prison administration committee trained to measure First Amendment interests against concerns about institutional security.
-The prison refused to send the material to be reviewed by the authorized committee, instead letting individual prison officials determine that our client should be sentenced to more than a year in punitive isolation for possessing the First Amendment-protected materials.
+A prison guard seized the literature, which he said he believed to be “against our America.”
+Our client was charged with carrying "unauthorized gang materials."
+Prison regulations require that such literature be reviewed by a prison administration committee trained to measure First Amendment interests against concerns about institutional security.
+The prison refused to send the material to be reviewed by the authorized committee, instead letting an individual prison official decide that our client should be sentenced to more than a year in punitive isolation for possessing the First Amendment-protected materials.

 Students are required to schedule four regular office hours each week in the fall, and three in the spring, when they will be in the Center for Social Justice.
 Scheduling of those hours is relatively flexible, so long as each team of students is able to coordinate a few hours each week that overlap with each other and with Professor Romberg.
 Students are expected to spend an average of approximately nine hours a week on Impact Litigation Clinic work in the fall, and six in the spring.
 Please note that this figure will vary greatly over the course of the semester, and of the year, and that the work will come in distinct waves.
 Some weeks will require a great deal of work, e.g., for a few weeks before a brief is due or oral argument will occur; in other weeks, e.g., when we are waiting for the adversary’s brief to be filed, the work will be relatively light.

-Applicants for the Impact Clinic should be aware that this course is challenging, and the required standards are high – your drafts will have an enormous number of proposed edits, and the brief you turn in to court will be first-rate, even if that requires a great number of drafts.
-The Impact Clinic presents a rare opportunity to work in great depth on advanced legal analysis and legal writing, and to work on important and potentially high-profile cases that may be particularly useful to students who will have, or who wish to apply for, a federal clerkship, or to students who otherwise wish to learn how to handle extremely complex litigation, and to demonstrate to prospective employers that they are able to do so.
-Impact clinic alums have gone on to clerk for the New Jersey Supreme Court, federal district court judges, and for both the Second and Third Circuit Courts of Appeals.
+Applicants for the Impact Litigation Clinic should be aware that this course is challenging, and the required standards are high – your drafts will have an enormous number of proposed edits, and the brief you turn in to court will be first-rate, even if that requires a great number of drafts.
+The Impact Clinic presents a rare opportunity to work in great depth on advanced legal analysis and legal writing, and to work on important and potentially high-profile cases that may be particularly useful to students who will have applied, or who wish to apply for, a federal clerkship, or to students who otherwise wish to learn how to handle extremely complex litigation, and to demonstrate to prospective employers that they are able to do so.
+Impact Clinic alums have regularly gone on to clerk for the New Jersey Supreme Court, federal district court judges, and for both the Second and Third Circuit Courts of Appeals.
 They also are well-prepared to be hired by, and to do sophisticated work for, prestigious law firms, public interest groups, and governmental agencies.

 Criteria for Admission